ethanp/programming/Notes/Rails Notes.md

 latex footer:       mmd-memoir-footer

 # Notes from Beggining Rails 4
-**This could be a blog topic about how it is hard to *intuit* while learning Rails without knowing much Ruby, what is "magic" and what isn't.** For example it is a surprise to know (see below) that scaffolds are not magical at all, they just print code into files you have access to modify.
+**This could be a blog topic about how it is hard to *intuit* while learning Rails without knowing much Ruby, what is "magic" and what isn't.**

+* For example it is a surprise to know (see below) that scaffolds are not magical at all, they just print code into files you have access to modify.
 That's pretty simple.
-I guess as you learn more Rails it just becomes less magical overtime as you become acquainted with the sausage factory. **I wonder what the piece of code looks like that turns `as: "something"` into the methods `something_path` and `something_url`.
+* I guess as you learn more Rails it just becomes less magical overtime as you become acquainted with the sausage factory.
+* **I wonder what the piece of code looks like that turns `as: "something"` into the methods `something_path` and `something_url`.
 Is that what they call *"metaprogramming"?***
+    * Finding the answer to that would be a *better* blog topic than the first option

+Quotes in this section are from *Beginning Rails 4*, written by Adam Gamble et al., published by Apress.

 * All controllers inherit from `application_controller.rb`, so put methods here to make them accessible in every controller.
 * The generators don't do any behind-your-back voodoo-magic, they just create the files you see and fill them with barebones-boilerplate that you can edit